brianhoole/tasteofmanoa.github.io/index.md

 ![](doc/m1-deployment.PNG)

 ## Milestone 2: Collections and More Functionality
 The main objective is to add additional functionality to the application and in order to do that, collections for the database need to be implemented.
 Major goals for this milestone are to implement the tastes, profile, vendor, and food item collections as well as implement sorting based on the fields within those collections.
 In addition, producing a script to check for user time once the collections have been implemented will get the app going to near full functionality.
+In addition, at least five users from the UH community must
 New nomenclature branch system: m2-(issue abbreviated)-(initials of dev working on that branch)

 This milestone started on April 13, 2017 and completed on April 27, 2017.